HOW LONG IS YOUR YARDSTICK?

 Do not judge, or you will be judged.
 For with the same judgment you pronounce, you will be judged; and with the measure you use, it will be measured to you.
 Jesus

-I sometimes imagine every person walking around with a proverbial righteousness yardstick they can use to measure up others.
-For the majority, these sticks are likely about the same size, even if the unit of measure is perhaps different.
-But there are some who feel no one could measure up to their own perception of righteousness and these individuals have a very long yardstick they use to judge those around them.
-These persons feel their yardstick is the only true measure of God’s righteousness so they believe they are capable of judging those around them to see if they are righteous or unrighteous.
-But they are not the judge, only God can truly judge.
-Jesus confronted some of these people in his day and they were often called Pharisees.
+I sometimes imagine every person walking around with a proverbial righteousness yardstick which they can use to measure others with.
+For the majority, these sticks are likely about the same, even if the unit of measure is perhaps different, but there are some who feel no one could ever measure up to their own perception of righteousness.
+These individuals have a very long yardstick they use to judge those around them and these persons feel their yardstick is the only true measure of God’s righteousness.
+They believe they are capable of judging those around them as righteous or unrighteous, however only God can truly judge.
+Jesus confronted some of these people in his day and they were called Pharisees.

 The Pharisees were a small group of religious zealots, believed to number about six-thousand, who felt they were the "true Jew".
 They had great influence over other people because their words, no matter how wrong or oppressive, were believed to be true in spite of offering up no valid proof.
 This is because they spoke these words with force and intimidation, were often testy, and their manner made it difficult to speak against them.
 They could be very crafty.

-The Pharisee were isolationists who looked down on all others as inferior.
-They felt they alone were the gatekeepers of salvation.
-The Pharisee devoted more to the study of words and doctrines than to actual care for others.
-Feeding the poor, clothing the unclothed, providing care for the sick and injured; all beneath them.
-When Jesus came doing these things it was in direct opposition to the Pharisee and it placed them in a very bad light.
+The Pharisee were isolationists who looked down on all others as inferior and felt they alone were the gatekeepers of salvation.
+The Pharisee devoted more to the study of words and doctrines than to actual care for others so feeding the poor, clothing the unclothed, providing care for the sick and injured was all beneath them.
+When Jesus came doing these things it was in direct opposition to the Pharisee and placed them in a very bad light.

 The Pharisee considered themselves to be the "called out".
 Their Aramaic name (Φαρισαῖος) literally means "separated".
 They ignored the important matters such as justice and mercy, in favor of an exactitude of doctrine through an intense study of the law.
 Jesus turned the tables on their philosophy of life and, if the manner in which Jesus spoke of and to the Pharisees is any indication, God was not in any way pleased with the way of the Pharisee.
 Their piety was false.